 Hormone Therapy for Prostate Cancer - Information about the use of this drug to treat cancer.

-Clinical Trial Results: Two Drugs That Hit One Target Show Efficacy Against Metastastic Breast Cancer - Important clinical trial results for this drug, background information, and how the trial was done.
+Clinical Trial Results: Two Drugs that Hit One Target Improve Survival in Women with Metastatic Breast Cancer - Important clinical trial results for this drug, background information, and how the trial was done.

 Clinical Trials Accepting Patients